tiesinto/dfi/content/mpv.md

 mpv is a video-player so simple, it really just shows the video.
 It is controlled by the keyboard and only shows even the progress bar and other interfaces when needed.

-It is also used in LARBS to play single audio files if [mpd](/mpd) is not used.
+It is also used in DFI to play single audio files if [mpd](/mpd) is not used.

 ## Documentation